Kings beat short-handed Rockets 96-83 in season finale - Philly

 TIP-INS

-Rockets: Harden won his first career scoring title, averaging 30.4 ppg, second in franchise history to Moses Malone's 31.1 in 1981-82.
+Rockets: Houston added a new player in Aaron Jackson, who spent the past seven seasons playing overseas.
+Jackson arrived just before game time and didn't even have his name on the back of his No. 55 jersey, which had belonged to the recently released Tim Quarterman.
+Jackson scored eight points in 34 minutes. ...
+Harden won his first career scoring title, averaging 30.4 ppg, second in franchise history to Moses Malone's 31.1 in 1981-82.

 Kings: Sacramento now has the NBA's longest current playoff drought after Minnesota earned the eighth seed in the West with a win Wednesday.
 The Kings have missed the playoffs for 12 straight years.